 What injured people like you need is information.
 Armed with the right information, normal people can easily negotiate a good settlement with an insurance adjuster in most smaller value cases.
 If you don’t have good information, the insurance company wins every time.

 We once consulted with a potential client and the insurance company told him he couldn’t prove his concussion was from the car wreck.
 And he believed it!
 So he settled for virtually nothing.
 That potential client didn’t know that you can prove causation of a medical condition by expert testimony.
 If your doctor says it is related, then you can prove it.
 In the higher value cases, the insurance company may hire a doctor to say the opposite, but then it becomes a jury question.
-Until the insurance company has that doctors opinion in hand, it cannot disprove causation.
+Until the insurance company has that doctor’s opinion in hand, it cannot disprove causation.
 If the jury believes your doctor, instead of the hired gun from the insurance company, then you win.

 3. What type of case do you have?

 Some cases require different things.
 For example, personal injury cases require that you prove that the other person was negligent.
-Workers compensation cases require that you prove that your injury arises from an “accident” and that the accident arose out of and in the course of your employment.
+Workers’ compensation cases require that you prove that your injury arises from an “accident” and that the accident arose out of and in the course of your employment.
 Medical Malpractice cases require that you prove that the offending doctor violated the standard of care and that violation proximately caused your injury.
 ERISA Disability cases require that you prove that you are unable to work in your regular occupation or, in some cases, any occupation.

 Knowing what type of case you might have is essential to know where to start.
-For example, if your case is a workers compensation case, then you need to see a workers compensation lawyer.
+For example, if your case is a workers’ compensation case, then you need to see a workers’ compensation lawyer.
 You wouldn’t see your family doctor to perform spine surgery, would you?
 There are certain things that general practitioners can do well and there are things that you should seek out a specialist for.
 An injury lawyer is different than a general practice lawyer because all that injury lawyer does on a daily basis is injury law.

 I’m not saying that a generalist can’t be an excellent lawyer.
 I know several PCP’s who are excellent doctors.
 But part of being an excellent PCP is knowing when to refer their patients to a specialist.
 The same is true in the law.
-Now, we don’t have board certifications or anything like that as doctors do.
-But the Virginia State Bar does allow lawyers to focus and specialize on certain types of cases.
+Now, in Virginia, we don’t have board certifications or anything like that as doctors do.
+But the Virginia State Bar does allow lawyers to focus and specialize in certain types of cases.
 And many lawyers today do just that.